iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted141008/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 1 reviews"/>
 </p>

+> The app literally doesn't work.
+There's not much else to say.
+When you open the app, and press "Turn on exposure notifications", all you get is an error saying "Something went wrong.
+Try again".
+I've had it installed for several weeks.
+It happened when I first downloaded it, and still continues.
+I'm going to uninstall it.
+It's pointless.
+EDIT: So, I decided to try this app again to see if it had been fixed.
+I guess I'll never know, because when I try to download, I just get an error message. ??<br> :date: __2021-01-13 07:50:43__

 > Tried to install on 2 different devices and app will only enable notifications on one of them.
 Update: 01/08/2021 Still unable to enable notifications on Xiaomi 10 Ultra<br> :date: __2021-01-08 11:08:20__